-Monday through Thursday: AM Classes: 8:15 - 2:45 PM Monday through Friday: AM Classes: 8:15 - 2:45 PM Monday through Thursday PM Classes: 6:00 - 9:30 PM (only Didactic Portion) For course description see pages 59-74
+Monday through Thursday: AM Classes: 8:15 - 2:45 PM Monday through Friday: AM Classes: 8:15 - 2:45 PM Monday through Thursday PM Classes: 6:00 - 9:30 PM (only Didactic Portion) For course description see page75-93

-Note: The Medical Billing and Coding Specialist Program are taught in a range of fifteen (15) months to twenty two and half (22.5) months in the AM Monday through Thursday, and in range of nineteen (19) months to twenty eight and half (28.5) months in the PM on Monday through Thursday, and in range of ten (10) to fifteen and half (15) months on Monday through Friday.
+Note: The Medical Billing and Coding Specialist Program are taught in a range of fifteen (15) months to twenty two and half (22.5) months in the AM Monday through Thursday, and in range of twenty one (21) months to thirty one and half (31.5) months in the PM on Monday through Thursday.
 The program is taught in a series of seven sections of comprehensive medical billing and coding theory, and practical study sections inclusive of random order of presentation.
 Students must keep in mind that although course enrollment is continuous, occasional specified up to four weeks delays of the next section's start may occur between course sections due to unforeseen circumstances.
 Under certain circumstances, program completion may be extended by as much as fifty percent more than the normal program length.